 *Plus Mandatory Health Insurance fee once per academic year: Fall start - $420 Winter start - $280 Summer start - $140

-Humber’s Theatre Production diploma program provides you with the skills and knowledge needed to launch your career working in the professional theatre industry.
+Humber’s Theatre Arts - Production diploma program provides you with the skills and knowledge needed to launch your career working in the professional theatre industry.
 You will learn how to build exquisite props, puppets, costumes, set pieces and painted scenery; how to incorporate light and sound into a theatrical performance; and how to serve the collaborative team through stage and production management.
 You will develop hands-on expertise mounting productions for the Humber Theatre season in partnership with students enrolled in our Theatre Performance program.
 The Humber Theatre season is fully integrated with the academic curriculum to ensure that neither productions nor classes are compromised.

 We focus on creative work in a collaborative artistic environment, professional discipline, broad-based training and education in all areas of production for the performing arts, while instilling a commitment to lifelong learning in this constantly changing field.